softspring/components/docs/3_base_template.md

     <meta name="description" content="{% block description %}{% endblock description %}" />
 {% endblock seo %}
 ```

+> It would be the same if you rewrite *base.html.twig* insead of *base-bootstrap5.html.twig*, but it could
+> conflict with theming.

 The **layout**, that extends the base template, can include the visual page structure, such as navbars and menus
 and provides the layout for the contents.